skoglar/plugin.program.parsec/README.md

 It uses the [raspbian version](https://s3.amazonaws.com/parsec-build/package/parsec-rpi.deb) of parsec provided by the [Parsec Team](https://parsecgaming.com/downloads)

+## Preparation
+If you have previously run Parsec on your Pi, you can either skip the **first run** step or do `rm -rvf /storage/.parsec/` and start clean.

 ## Installation and Usage
 Download the latest [release](https://github.com/skoglar/plugin.program.parsec/releases/download/v1.0.0/plugin.program.parsec.zip) on libreelec using wget, or any other method you like
 ```wget https://github.com/skoglar/plugin.program.parsec/releases/download/v1.0.0/plugin.program.parsec.zip```